 What Are The Best Disneyland crowd Calendars?

-As far as we know, no one has undertaken a comprehensive study comparing Disney crowd calendars, but some of our favorites and some popular ones can be found at:
+As far as we know, no one has undertaken a comprehensive study comparing Disneyland crowd calendars, but some of our favorites and some popular ones can be found at:

 What Are the Best Disney World Crowd Calendars?